OlegDzhuraev/CeresECL/README.md

 ```

 ### Logic
 Logic describes specific behaviour of the Entity.
+Logics should know nothing about anothers, it should work only with components.

 For example, MoveLogic will move it using MoveComponent data.
 And InputLogic will fill MoveComponent Direction field with player input.

 ```csharp
 using CeresECL;